Vodafone to switch off its 3G network in Dublin over the coming weeks

 However, as with all technology, advancements have been made in the mobile data sphere - like 4G and 5G, which have quickly superseded 3G over the past decade or so.

-All these networks, including the earlier 2G, share the same ‘connectivity spectrum’.
-And with the growing use of 5G, and the rapid development of 6G, mobile providers are looking to free up space on their networks for other forms of connectivity.
+However, all these networks, including the earlier 2G, share the same ‘connectivity spectrum’.
+And with the growing use of 5G, and the development of 6G, mobile providers are looking to free up space on their networks to help improve speed and ease congestion.
+Indeed Vodafone has said that the speed of its 4G and 5G services in Limerick has increased by 20% since it closed its 3G service in the city.
+So hopefully Dubliners can look forward to a similar improvement in network speed over the coming weeks.

 Why 3G and not 2G?